-Starting with the release of Mbox v4.2 multi-channel audio playback with more than two channels of audio is supported with both embedded audio and sidecar audio.
-Mbox supports up to 24 channels of audio playback in both cases.
+Multi-channel audio playback with more than two channels of audio is supported with embedded, sidecar, and auto-sidecar audio.
+Mbox supports up to 24 channels of audio playback in all cases.

 - + For embedded audio, the AAC audio format must be used.
-This can be problematic, therefore sidecar files are recommended for multi-channel audio output. - + For sidecar/stand-alone audio, the AIFF, WAV, M4A, or AAC container types can be used.
-The MP3 container cannot be used.
+As noted on the following pages, playback of AAC audio can be problematic, therefore sidecar or auto-sidecar files are recommended for multi-channel audio output. - + For sidecar, auto-sidecar, and stand-alone audio, the AIFF, WAV, M4A, or AAC container types can be used for multi-channel output.
+The MP3 container cannot be used for multi-channel output.